Exploring Iterative Refinement with Diffusion Models for Video Grounding: Introduction

-Specifically, DiffusionVG utilizes an encoder-decoder architecture~\cite{Vaswani_Shazeer_Parmar_Uszkoreit_Jones_Gomez_Kaiser_Polosukhin_2017}, wherein a video-centered multi-modal encoder facilitates the interaction between video and sentence features and a specialized span refining decoder is employed for generating the target span.
-In contrast to aforementioned methods, our proposed DiffusionVG eliminates the need for predefined anchors and concentrates all queries (noisy spans) on recovering a single target span, which significantly simplifies the optimization.
+In contrast to aforementioned methods, our proposed DiffusionVG eliminates the need for predefined anchors and concentrates all queries (noisy spans) on recovering a single target span, which significantly simplifies the optimization procedure.
 Moreover, once the DiffusionVG is trained, it has the flexibility to utilize any number of denoising sampling steps and queries in inference, irrespective of the configuration in the training stage.
 This adaptability of DiffusionVG allows for optimizing the accuracy of target moment localization while maintaining a balance with inference speed.

-To demonstrate the effectiveness of DiffusionVG, we conduct extensive experiments on both Charades-STA~\cite{Gao_Sun_Yang_Nevatia_2017} and ActivityNet Captions~\cite{Krishna_Hata_Ren_Li_Niebles} datasets.
-Without bells and whistles, our DiffusionVG surpasses all existing well-designed state-of-the-art methods on Charades-STA across all evaluation metrics and achieves competitive performance on ActivityNet Captions.
-To further illustrate the effectiveness of the iterative refinement in DiffusionVG, we conduct a comparison with a Transformer-based model~\cite{Carion_Massa_Synnaeve_Usunier_Kirillov_Zagoruyko_2020} using identical parameter settings, with the exception of the learnable queries and classification module in the latter.
-Results showcased in Tab.~\ref{tab:detr} provide compelling evidence of DiffusionVG's superiority over standard Transformer models in VG.
+To demonstrate the effectiveness of DiffusionVG, we conduct extensive experiments on the mainstream Charades-STA~\cite{Gao_Sun_Yang_Nevatia_2017}, ActivityNet Captions~\cite{Krishna_Hata_Ren_Li_Niebles}, and TACoS~\cite{Regneri_Rohrbach_Wetzel_Thater_Schiele_Pinkal_2013} datasets.
+Without bells and whistles, our DiffusionVG surpasses all existing well-designed state-of-the-art methods on all three benchmarks across all evaluation metrics.

-Our \textbf{contributions} can be summerized as: (1) We innovatively formulate video grounding as a conditional generative task using diffusion models, enabling iterative refinement of predicted spans through the reversed denoising diffusion process.
+Our \textbf{contributions} can be summarized as follows: (1) We innovatively formulate video grounding as a conditional generative task using diffusion models, enabling iterative refinement of predicted spans through the reverse denoising diffusion process.
 (2) We further design a video-centered encoder and a span refining decoder for our proposed DiffusionVG to optimize its compatibility with the VG task and enhance performance.
-(3) Extensive experiments on both Charades-STA and ActivityNet Captions benchmarks demonstrate that DiffusionVG achieves competitive or even superior performance against existing state-of-the-arts.
+(3) Extensive experiments on the Charades-STA, ActivityNet Captions, and TACoS benchmarks consistently demonstrate that DiffusionVG considerably outperforms existing state-of-the-art models across all evaluation metrics.